Bachthutruong/triruto_chat/README.md

 Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
 The Genkit developer UI will be available at [http://localhost:4000](http://localhost:4000).

+**Important:**
+*   Ensure your MongoDB server is running and accessible from your application environment before starting the Next.js application.
+*   If the `MONGODB_URI` is not set correctly, or if the MongoDB server is not reachable, the application will fail to connect to the database and will not function properly.
+You might see errors like `ECONNREFUSED` in the console.

 ## Features